karthik-bhat-b/karthik-bhat-b/README.md

 # 💫 About Me:
 I'm currently working on Angular, spring-boot and AWS stack<br>
-Want to get into LLM Application development.
+Would like to explore LLM Application development and possible Buiness value.

 ## 🌐 Socials: